iROSA-lab/tiago_dual_pick_place/README.md

 Change position and orientation for the desired grasp.
 These can also be defined in a different reference frame ('frame_id').

 ### Place
-Placing requires a target pose and the object name of the object which is be placed.
+Placing requires (optionally) a target pose and the object name of the object which is to be placed.
 If no target pose is sent within 10 seconds, the original pose of the object (before being picking up) is used.

 (Optional) To specify the pose for placing: